Alfred I, Prince of Windisch-Grätz

-Background
+Early life and ancestry

-Originally from Styria, the Windisch-Graetz dynasty had received Inkolat rights of nobility by the Bohemian Crown in 1574.
-Alfred was born in Brussels, then capital of the Austrian Netherlands, the son of Count Joseph Nicholas of Windisch-Graetz (1744–1802) and his second wife, Duchess Maria Leopoldine Franziska of Arenberg.
+Originally from Styria, the Windischgrätz dynasty had received Inkolat rights of nobility by the Bohemian Crown in 1574.

+Alfred was born in Brussels, then capital of the Austrian Netherlands, the son of Count Joseph Nicholas of Windischgrätz (1744–1802) and his second wife, Duchess Maria Leopoldine Franziska of Arenberg (1751–1812).

 With the help of his mother's rich dowry, the family took its residence at Tachau (Tachov), the lordship having been purchased by Alfred's father in 1781.

-On 15 June 1817 he married Princess Eleonore of Schwarzenberg, daughter of Prince Josef Johann of Schwarzenberg.

 Napoleon

 He started service in the Habsburg imperial army in 1804.
 As an Austrian army officer he distinguished himself throughout the wars fought by the Habsburg Monarchy in the 19th century.